DiamondLightSource/dls-response-matrix/README.md

 Generate storage ring response matrix by kicking individual corrector magnets and reading bpm data.

+Python>3.10 is currently not supported due to a bug in cothreads!
+20/6/25

 This module is used to generate a response matrix (RM) for the Diamond storage ring.
 It only requires a channel access connection to corrector magnets and bpms for the most basic usage.
 It is considered a slow method of calculating an RM and takes ~11 minutes.
 For a faster version ~1 minute see the ploco-excite functionality of